christopherbengtsson/trading-bot/README.md

 # Trading Bot (Anna)

-A crypto trading bot live trading on a Binance account.
+A crypto trading bot live trading on a Binance account, sending notifications to a Telegram bot.

 ## Strategy